tytydraco/yessleep/out/I_Found_Something_On_Vinwood_Road_Part_1.md

 Nothing.

 It was just pitch black nothingness out there.
 I started to calm down, and so did Baron while I petted him.
 I was still so sick, and was so tired.
 All I needed was just a good night's sleep.
 I wasn't mad at Baron though.
 I just assumed that the storm picked back up and that the wind might have knocked a tree limb down on the roof and scared him.
 I patted him on his head and he finally relaxed.
 He went to the door and started whining the way he does when he needs to piss again.
 "Okay...last time for the night."
 I said as I unlatched the locks and opened the backdoor.
 He jetted out past me, off the porch and into the dark again.
 I was already awake, so I figured I might as well change that busted light.
 I put the flashlight back in that same kitchen drawer and grabbed a new 100 watt bulb.
 It was still freezing cold with a terrible chill blowing, and the ice on the porch was freezing my slippers to the bottoms of my feet.
 Without letting the door shut, I unscrewed the blown bulb and screwed in the new one as the light came on.
 I went to turn, and out of nowhere, the smell of that rotten dead deer hit me in the face like I was back on Vinwood Road.
 This time it was worse.
 What the hell?
 I said to myself.
 Then I went to turn and slipped on the ice.
 I almost fell again before catching myself on the wood railing.
 Then a blistering cold wind picked up and came through so hard that it pulled the door closed hard enough to slam it shut.
 The storm just kept getting worse.
-I caught my balance, and I was pissed off that I said screw it and was going back inside out of this bitter cold.

 I called for Baron to get his ass back inside.
 Then I thought about locking him out for the night because it smelled like he must have pulled that stained jacket out of the dumpster.
 Probably why he didn't come to me earlier, he was smelling that blood.

 I turned the door knob and thankfully it wasn't locked or jammed.

-Then I thought, if that was the case, then wouldn't have reeked of that horrible odor then?
+Then I thought, if that was the case, then wouldn't Baron have reeked of that horrible odor earlier?

 I saw myself in the reflection of the glass, and standing behind me past my right shoulder was a large black mass and big white eyes looking at me.

 I was frozen.
 It was still very dark in my backyard, but I could barely make out the details of it.
 Those eyes gave it away, like it had finally got curious enough to get a closer look at me.
 I was too scared to move.
 Too scared to think.
 Seconds went by like minutes as everything I thought I knew about time ceased to make any sense at all.
 It was just standing there more still than I was.
 What the hell was it? and what was it doing?
 It was deathly quiet; I couldn't hear it breathing or anything like that.
 It was big and tall, definitely taller than I was.
 I could make out what looked like tree branches coming out of its head.
 Then I realized they were antlers.
 This could not have been the same thing I pulled off the road, I thought.
 And those eyes stared at me wide and bright.
 Unblinking.
 Unflinching.
 Focused.

-It might not have realized that I saw it in the glass and was just being still so it could follow me inside.
-Or maybe It did know, and It was just waiting for me to make a move.
+It might not have realized that I saw it in the glass and was following me inside, and It was just waiting for me to make a move.

-Either way, It was plain dumb luck that that strong wind came through and pulled the door shut.
-That was the only reason I am alive right now.
+Either way, It was plain dumb luck that that strong wind came through and pulled the door shut; maybe it was the only reason I am alive right now.

 I had my hand on the doorknob and was getting ready to swing it open.